papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  The number referenced is the angle.
    -  Setting it to 0 allows you to prone into water.

-      -  Can shoot walls when it’s in water but not walls from the surface.
+      -  Can shoot walls when it's in water but not walls from the surface.

    -  Setting it to 2 prevents you from proning near water in which you automatically go to the standing position